 Explore feature lists

 All of the big print media outlets have forward features lists if you delve deep enough on their website or call up the switchboard.
 They are interested to let people know what they’ll need and when, so contact them and find the features where you can contribute your expertise.
 It’s important to do this in detail at least twice a year.
-Add these into your plan.
+Add these to your plan.

 Maybe this sounds apparent but if you’re going to catch all PR opportunities, you have to know it earlier, reading, listening to, or watching the news every morning.
 Whether it’s a daily national (print or digital), local business news, or social media posts (here be attentive, for obvious reasons).
 The more you find out the more ideas it will give you.